gkalomiros/shotokan/curriculum/proposed/mudansha1/kyu8.md

 This is new material 8th kyu/2st blue belt students learn to prepare for promotion to 7th kyu/1st green belt.
 All previous material is expected to be refined because this and future material will build upon past material.
+As the last rank before transitioning to the intermediate level, the new material is relatively light so that students can focus on refinement.

 ## Physical Material